Chapter 11:

 He raised an eyebrow at the perfectly casual tone and straight face.
 "Dress Skirt's a bit of a funny name, but I think you're already doing better than Eddy, so, congratulations.
 I go by Shirt Pants sometimes, myself."

 That earned him a smile.
-His mysterious companionโ€”it had been something with a "d" soundโ€”moved to lean back against the trunk of a cherry tree opposite him, still watching but with a more curious air as Lachlan idly rolled the base of his cup on the lip of the bench's back.
+His mysterious companionโ€”it had been something with a "d" soundโ€”moved to lean back against a cherry tree opposite him, still watching but with a more curious air as Lachlan idly rolled the base of his cup on the bench's back.
 "Why are you out here?"

 He tilted his head nonchalantly.
 "Could ask the same about you."